Zac Posen: Early life

-Posen was born and raised in a Jewish family in New York City, residing in the SoHo neighborhood of lower Manhattan.
+Zachary E. Posen was born and raised in a Jewish family in New York City, residing in the SoHo neighborhood of lower Manhattan.
 He is the son of Susan (née Orzack), a corporate lawyer, and Stephen Arnold Posen, an artist.
 He has family roots in Shklow, Belarus, and Żychlin, Poland.
 His interest in fashion design started early, and as a child he would steal yarmulkes from his grandparents' synagogue to make ball dresses for dolls.

 He attended Saint Ann's School, a private school in Brooklyn and in his sophomore year interned with fashion designer Nicole Miller.
 As a teen, he also won a Scholastic Art and Writing Award.
 At age 16 he enrolled in the pre-college program at Parsons The New School for Design.
 He graduated from Saint Ann's in 1999.
 For three years, Posen was mentored by curator Richard Martin at The Costume Institute of The Metropolitan Museum of Art.
 At age 18, he was accepted into the womenswear degree program at London's Central Saint Martins College of Art and Design at the University of the Arts London.
 In 2001, Posen constructed a gown entirely made from thin leather strips and dressmaker hooks and eyes that was displayed by the Victoria and Albert Museum and featured in their "Curvaceous" exhibition.

 Career

+Early beginnings

 In 2000, Posen received a prominent career opportunity after a dress he made for Naomi Campbell changed hands several times among several fashion insiders, including actress Paz de la Huerta.
 He is famously well-connected and has called Stella Schnabel his muse.
 Through Interview magazine Editor-in-Chief Ingrid Sischy, Posen met his future publicist and event producer Ed Filipowski of KCD, who offered to represent him for free.